 Feature consistent, mobile-friendly design

 Another place where consistency affects email deliverability: Design and content.
 Your website looks a certain way because it embodies your brand’s identity.
 Your emails should mirror that identity, too.
-Don’t confuse subscribers with non-cohesive branding, so they don’t mark your email as spam.
+Don’t confuse subscribers with non-cohesive branding; it could lead to them marking your email as spam.

 Also like your website, your emails should be mobile-friendly.
 Over 50% of email opens occur on mobile devices, and a lack of mobile-friendliness can result in a spam complaint.
 Many inbox providers auto-optimize for mobile, so there’s no excuse for your emails to not be compatible.